 Does Voiceless offer school talks?

-We deliver informative presentations which promote critical-thinking at secondary schools in NSW (as our offices are based in Sydney).
-All presentations are delivered by our Education Program Coordinator Hanna Lucas.
-To arrange a presentation at your secondary school, please contact Hanna: email@example.com
+We deliver informative online presentations to secondary schools across the country.
+Our school talks are provided free of charge, and can be adapted to suit the needs of individual classes.
+All presentations are delivered by our Education Program Coordinator Hanna Lucas, a highly experienced English teacher.
+To arrange a presentation at your secondary school, please contact Hanna: firstname.lastname@example.org

 Is Voiceless able to provide information on Animal Law to high schools?